FrankM1/docs/content/concepts/ecosystem.md

 ### Official forum

-The [official Ghost forum](https://forum.qazana.net) is the best place to find other Ghost users and developers.
+The [official Qazana forum](https://forum.qazana.net) is the best place to find other Qazana users and developers.
 Whether you're looking for some advice or you need help with a tricky development problem.
 There's almost always someone around, as well as a wealth of past questions/answers in the searchable archives.

 ### Social media

-We maintain a handful of social media accounts to keep in touch with people directly and give them updates about what's new with Ghost.
-Here are the easiest ways to keep track of Ghost and everything hapening around the web:
+We maintain a handful of social media accounts to keep in touch with people directly and give them updates about what's new with Qazana.
+Here are the easiest ways to keep track of Qazana and everything hapening around the web:

 - [GitHub](https://github.com/tryghost/ghost) - ⭐️ Star the repository to bookmark